 I erected a dividing fence when the block next door was vacant and then sold my land.
 Later my neighbour built a house on their formerly vacant land.
 Can I claim half the cost of the fence from them, or can I pass my claim for half the cost on to the new owner of my property?

 No, you can’t do either.
-You only have the right to claim half the fence cost from your neighbour if you own the property at the time of making the claim.
-Your neighbour’s share of the cost can’t be passed on to the new owner of your property, either.
+You only have the right to claim half the fence cost from your neighbour if you own the property and it has a substantial building on it at the time of making the claim.
+Your neighbour’s share of the cost can’t be passed on to the new owner of your property either if the new owner has purchased a vacant block and there is no substantial building on it.

 I recently bought a house and my neighbour is asking me to pay half the cost of the fence they previously put up when the house was owned by someone else.
 Should I pay?

-Yes, if your neighbour didn’t recover half the cost of the fence from the former owner you do have to pay it.
+Yes, if your neighbour didn’t recover half the cost of the fence from the former owner and you have put up a substantial building on the previously vacant block then you do have to pay it.
 That share is passed on to you as the next owner.

 My neighbour has erected a brick wall and they are asking me to pay half the cost of it.
 Should I pay?

-Brick walls are not covered by the Dividing Fences Act; they’re only governed by local council by-laws.
+Brick walls are not covered by the Dividing Fences Act 1961 (WA); they’re only governed by local council by-laws.
 This means you only need to pay half the cost if your local council states that a brick wall is a minimum standard for a sufficient fence in your area.
 If it isn’t, your neighbour bears the whole cost of putting up the brick wall.

 If my dividing fence is damaged, who pays for it to be repaired?